Gas Pressure Calculator

 Pressure and R

-• Pressure is shown in atmospheres and kilopascals.
+• Pressure is shown in atmospheres and kilopascals simultaneously.

 Changing volume at constant moles and temperature

 At fixed temperature and moles of gas, pressure changes when volume changes.
-This behavior connects the ideal gas law to Boyle style experiments.
+This behavior connects the ideal gas law to Boyle-style experiments.
 At constant n and T, PV is constant, so pressure is proportional to one divided by volume.
+This inverse relationship is one of the oldest experimentally verified gas laws and was first documented by Robert Boyle in the 17th century.

 To see this effect in the calculator, pick a sample label and enter values for moles and temperature.
 Choose a volume and calculate.
 Then change only the volume while leaving moles and temperature the same.
 Add each result as a separate scenario and compare the pressure columns.